cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 ### Next
-Try the models with nlme with log_ratio (VCAM1 vs LacZ) and without.
+V- Try the models with nlme with log_ratio (VCAM1 vs LacZ) and without.
 In the last model, put also the treamtment as interaction term like this: model_3 <- lme( fixed = local_peak_colocalized_spots_log2 ~ gRNA * hippocampal_layer, data = log2, random = ~1 | Brain,
   weights = varIdent(form = ~1 | hippocampal_layer)
 )

 - Make the preprocessing parameters for GPR37L1 better.
-Do the same downstream analysis for GPR37L1 as you did for VCAM1.
+When set, do the same downstream analysis for GPR37L1 as you did for VCAM1.
+    - Check the preprocessing parameters for VCAM1 again on the values that show significance.
+Input the optimizated values for local-peak-maxima and check visually.
+        - VGLUT1-PSD95_CA3-SO, preprocess params ok (only 3 images confounded by bleedthrough from Lck-GFP). local-peaks-optimal-params-ok.
+        - VGLUT1-PSD95_CA3-SL, preprocess params ok. local-peaks-optimal-params-ok.
+        - VGLUT1-PSD95_CA3-SR, preprocess params ok. local-peaks-optimal-params-ok.
+        - VGLUT1-PSD95_DG-Hilus
+        - VGAT-GEPH_CA3-SO
+        - VGAT-GEPH_CA1-SR
+        - VGAT-GEPH_CA1-SLM
+        - VGAT-GEPH_CA3-SR
+    - Check the preprocessing parameters for GPR37L1 (separate JSON files for VCAM1 & GPR37L1?).